Matthew Harriott: Sheffield United

 Born in Luton, Harriott came through the youth ranks of Luton Town.
 He made a move to Sheffield United in August 2010.
 Progressing quickly with the Blades, he made his first team début for the Blades in the 84th minute of a 2–2 home match against Doncaster Rovers at Bramall Lane in early January 2011.
 Having made only one further appearance for the Yorkshire club Harriott joined Football League Two side Burton Albion on a one-month loan deal in March 2012.
 He made four appearances for the Brewers before returning to United after his loan spell was cut short following a change in managerial staff at Burton Albion.
-The following season Harriott joined Alfreton Town on a months loan in November 2012, which was later was extended until 6 January 2013, and again to the maximum 93 days allowed.
+The following season Harriott joined Alfreton Town on a months loan in November 2012, which was later extended until 6 January 2013, and again to the maximum 93 days allowed.
 Having made 13 appearances for Alfreton, Harriott returned to United but after failing to break into the first team Harriott left the club in June 2013 after they failed to offer him a new contract.